pavitrakumar78/Street-View-House-Numbers-SVHN-Detection-and-Classification-using-CNN/README.md

 more augmentation can be exlored
 * Same can be done for classification CNN - but it was not done in this project

+## Project files:
+`construct_datasets.py`
+Uses the images downloaded from [SVHN dataset] website along with the .mat files describing the bounding box to build a single table for each test and train for easy use in other files.
+If you don't want to run this file, download it .h5 files from the google drive link below.

+`train_digit_classification.py`
+Uses the processed .h5 files in data folder to train a classification CNN.

+`train_digit_detection.py`
+Uses the processed .h5 files in data folder to train a detection CNN.

+`combi_models.py`
+After training both networks, this file uses both networks to implement all the steps described in the pipeline section above.

 ## Download weights and processed datasets from here:
+Weights for both CNNs and .h5 files for train and test datasets are available in the link below:

 ## Environment
 * Python 3.5
 All code was run on Amazon EC2 Deep Learning AMI version 7 (ami-139a476c)